Peugeot: 1980s and 1990s

 The 405 saloon was launched in 1987 to compete with the likes of the Ford Sierra, and was voted European Car of the Year.
-This, too, was a very popular car across Europe, and continued to be available in Africa and Asia after it was replaced by the 406 nearly a decade later.
+This, too, was a popular car across Europe, and continued to be available in Africa and Asia after it was replaced by the 406 nearly a decade later.
 Production of the 405 in Europe was divided between Britain and France, although its 406 successor was only produced in France.
 The 106, Peugeot's entry-level model from 1991, was also produced solely in France.

 The Talbot name survived for a little longer on commercial vehicles until 1992 before being shelved completely.
 As experienced by other European volume car makers, Peugeot's United States and Canadian sales faltered and finally became uneconomical, as the Peugeot 505 design aged.
 For a time, distribution in the Canadian market was handled by Chrysler.
 Several ideas to turn around sales in the United States, such as including the Peugeot 205 in its lineup, were considered but not pursued.
 In the early 1990s, the newly introduced 405 proved uncompetitive with domestic and import models in the same market segment, and sold less than 1,000 units.
 Total sales fell to 4,261 units in 1990 and 2,240 through July 1991, which caused the company to cease its U.S. and Canada operations after 33 years.

 In 1997, just six years after pulling out of both United States and Canadian markets, Peugeot returned to Mexico after a 36-year absence, under the Chile–Mexico Free Trade Agreement.
 However, Peugeot models (1997–present) are not to be bought or imported into the United States from Mexico.